AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Disabled Sendgrid service by default

-- Sendgrid is disabled by default as they are non-HIPAA-compliant.
-This can be enabled upon request from merchants, but they must acknowledge that they will assume the risk.
+The Sendgrid service is disabled by default because the application is non-HIPAA-compliant.
+Merchants can submit a support request to enable Sendgrid,  but they must acknowledge that they will assume the risk of using the service.